Quick Start Guide

 - Move on to your next track, prepare its video, and so on...
 Once you are familiar with the workflow, you should aim at spending no more than 15 minutes per track.
 It should be a level of effort that doesn't scare you off from engaging regularly, while producing results you are proud to display on a dancefloor.

-- When ready, click Render Queued to batch process everything and produce the full-resolution videos (currently, 1920 x 1080 is the output resolution).
+- When ready, go back to the songs view (button to the left of your song's metadata) and click Render Queued to produce the full-resolution videos (currently, that means 1920 x 1080).

-Pro tip: Prepare several songs during the day (or several days) then click "Render All" before bed to let your laptop work overnight ;)
+Pro tip: Prepare several songs, then click "Render All" before going to bed to let your laptop work overnight ;)

 What's Next?